Elevate your workplace health program

-The Healthier Together Workplaces Program was developed from a rigorous review of evidence that identified the essential elements of a healthy work environment and the benefits of workplace health.
-The evidence was summarized into the Healthier Together Workplaces Framework, which guides our 5-step planning approach.
+The Healthier Together Workplaces Program is built on a strong foundation of research and evidence.
+It highlights the essential elements of a healthy work environment and the benefits of workplace health.
+The evidence is summarized in the Healthier Together Workplaces Framework, which guides our simple 5-step planning approach.

 Healthier Together Workplaces Framework

-The Healthier Together Workplaces Framework guides coordinated action in four key areas:
+The Healthier Together Workplaces Framework focuses on four key areas that shape a healthy workplace:

-Action in these four areas includes - but is not limited to - a combination of programs, policies, health benefits, environmental supports and links to the surrounding community designed to meet the health and safety needs of all employees.
-Together, the four action areas cover all aspects of a healthy work environment.
-Success in implementing improvements within these areas depends on five key enablers: strong leadership and culture, active employee engagement, effective communication, an integrated and comprehensive approach and a commitment to continuous improvement.
+Action in these four areas can include a combination of programs, policies, health benefits, environmental supports and community partnerships - all designed to support employee health and safety.
+Achieving meaningful workplace health improvements in any of these areas requires five key enablers: strong leadership and culture, employee engagement, effective communication, an integrated and comprehensive approach and a commitment to continuous improvement.
+By focusing on these key areas and enablers, your workplace can build a healthier, more supportive environment for everyone.

 Physical Environment